n0thhhing/judsn-updater/docs/TERMUX.md

 vim ~/.bashrc  # You can use any text editor you prefer

 # Add the following lines to create an alias and a function for bun
-alias bun='bun_function'  # Alternatively, use "alias bun='~/.bun/bin/bun'" if you don't plan on installing things
+alias bun=bun_function  # Alternatively, use "alias bun='~/.bun/bin/bun'" if you don't plan on installing things

-# function to handle installations with the "--backend=copyfile" flag in order to prevent an "access denied" error.
+# function to handle installations with the "--backend=copyfile" flag in order to prevent an "access denied" error when installing packages.
 bun_function() {
     if [ "$1" = "add" ]; then
         shift